prometheus/memcached_exporter/README.md

 [![Docker Repository on Quay](https://quay.io/repository/prometheus/memcached-exporter/status)][quay] [![Docker Pulls](https://img.shields.io/docker/pulls/prom/memcached-exporter.svg?maxAge=604800)][hub]

-A [memcached](https://memcached.org/) exporter for prometheus.
+A [memcached](https://memcached.org/) exporter for Prometheus.

 ## Building

-The memcached exporter exports metrics from a memcached server for consumption by prometheus.
+The memcached exporter exports metrics from a memcached server for consumption by Prometheus.
 The server is specified as `--memcached.address` flag to the program (default is `localhost:11211`).

-By default the memcache\_exporter serves on port `0.0.0.0:9150` at `/metrics`
+By default the memcache\_exporter serves on port `0.0.0.0:9150` at `/metrics`:

 ```sh
 make
 ./memcached_exporter
 ```

-Alternatively a Dockerfile is supplied
+Alternatively a Dockerfile is supplied:

 ```sh
 docker run -p 9150:9150 quay.io/prometheus/memcached-exporter:v0.5.0